 Crime and mystery novels for reading groups and book clubs

-Browse Gumshoe Books' suggestions for your reading group or book club, including both classic and new crime and mystery fiction.
+Browse Gumshoe Books' suggestions for your reading group or book club, including both classic and recent crime and mystery fiction.

 10% discount & free UK shipping applies to all orders of 4 or more copies of the same book going to the same address.
 Please allow an extra day or two for these orders, as books may not be in stock in the desired quantities.